EnricoPicci/git-metrics/src/apps/monthly-cloc-diff/README.md

 # monthly-cloc-diff-for-repos
-This is an app that takes one or more git repos and calculate the monthly diffenrences between commits of those report.
+This is an app that takes one or more git repos and calculate the monthly diffenrences between commits of those repos.

 The monthly difference is the difference between the last commit of a certain month and the the last commit of the previous month.
 The difference is calculated using the [cloc](https://github.com/AlDanial/cloc) command.